 To some of them, one’s performance was secondary to the time spent in the office.
 If employees left earlier, this was frowned upon and they were seen as lazier or less of a team player.
 If employees came earlier, they were seen as more hardworking.

 I did not like this system and thought it was a lot of “wayang”.
-On some days, when I finished my work ahead of time, it came to a point that I was sitting in office just watching YouTube videos and checking my stocks performance – waiting for 6pm so that I could finally leave.
+On some days, when I finished my work ahead of time, it came to a point that I was sitting in the office just watching YouTube videos and checking my stock performance – waiting for 6 pm.

 Things changed for the better this year when I joined a new company.